dmaerzendorfer/dmaerzendorfer.github.io/_projects/trestle.md

 This one is a bit out of the ordinary, recently I did some carpentry with my brother and wanted to document it here.
 He is a carpenter and he was working on a project so I joined in.
 We made some trestles together!

-He thaught me alot about the machines we used and the trade itself.
+He taught me a lot about the machines we used and the trade itself.
 Overall we made four pairs of trestles or more like he made three and I made one.
-Except for one of the pairs, all of them are mode of spruce.
+Except for one of the pairs, all of them are made of spruce.
 The last one was made of oak, which is actually kind of over the top since it is way too good of a wood for this.
 However, my brother had the wood lying around and it seemed neat to make one from oak.

 ---